gafrom/web_package/README.md

 config.middleware.insert 0, 'WebPackage::Middleware'
 ```

 That is it.
-Now all successful `.sxg` requests will be wrapped into signed exchanges.
+Now all successful requests with `Accept: application/signed-exchange` header will be wrapped into signed exchanges.

 #### Pure Rack app
 Imagine we have a simple web app: